-4. What is meant by the issue of shares at a premium?
+What is meant by Shares Issued at a Premium?

 When the shares are issued at a price higher than the nominal value of the shares, then it is called shares issued at a premium.
 The amount of premium is decided by the Board of Directors as per the guidelines issued by SEBI.
 Please note that the Securities Premium is a profit to the company, but it is not a revenue profit; it is treated as Capital Profit.
 And the utility of that capital profit has been described in Section 52 of Companies Act 2013.

-Section 52: Application of premiums received on issue of shares.
+[Application of premiums received on issue of shares.]

 (1) Where a company issues shares at a premium, whether for cash or otherwise, a sum equal to the aggregate amount of the premium received on those shares shall be transferred to a "securities premium account" and the provisions of this Act relating to the reduction of the share capital of a company shall, except as provided in this section, apply as if the securities premium account were the paid-up share capital of the company.

 (2) Notwithstanding anything contained in sub-section (1), the securities premium account may be applied by the company—